Distributed Locking

 Option Description Default

---cache-lock-backend Lock backend: local, redis, postgres, or mysql local
+--cache-lock-backend Lock backend: local or redis local

 • local: Uses in-memory locks.
 Only suitable for single-instance deployments.